mcubuktepe/pMDP_synthesis/README.md

 ## Dependencies

-This manual has been tested on a clean Ubuntu 20.04 LTS installation.

-- The packages has been tested on Python 3.8 with numpy, [gurobipy](https://www.gurobi.com/downloads/gurobi-software/), [stormpy](https://moves-rwth.github.io/stormpy/), and [prophesy](https://github.com/mcubuktepe/prophesy) installed.
+The packages has been tested on a clean Ubuntu 20.04 LTS installation and Python 3.8 with [gurobipy](https://www.gurobi.com/downloads/gurobi-software/), [stormpy](https://moves-rwth.github.io/stormpy/), and [prophesy](https://github.com/mcubuktepe/prophesy) installed.

 Specifically, we tested the code with Gurobi 9.1.2, and Stormpy with commit id 0f9aa3af2de7540eb051fcfcab7a5eac1bef495a.